Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 Option 1: We may choose to write code inside the body of our loop and later figure out how to convert to a function.

-Option 2: We may recognize that what we're about to do in the loop is it's own distinct task and begin writing a function.
+Option 2: We may recognize that what we're about to do in the loop is its own distinct task and begin writing a function.

 Let's illustrate the latter option, since we've seen plenty of examples of turning existing code into a function.
 Understand the 'bigger picture' for this example - we're updating our counts with the information from the current line.